jbcodeforce/python-code/docs/astronomy/README.md

 To create a catalog of object from survey images, the source-finding software uses the same technics of going through all the pixels and find peaks that are statistically significant.

 How to calculate distance in the sky?
-Two objects in the same image are not in the same plan, we can compute the angular distance but they may be far aways on those line.
+Two objects in the same image are not in the same plane, we can compute the angular distance but they may be far aways on those line.

 The cross matching between 2 catalogs: The BSS catalogue lists the brightest sources from the AT20G radio survey while the SuperCOSMOS catalogue lists galaxies observed by visible light surveys.